 The Body in the Birches

-This edition was published by William Morrow on May 12, 2015 in hardcover and has 240 pages.
+It is part of the Faith Fairchild #22 series and is a This amateur sleuth, mystery is a hardcover edition that was published by William Morrow on May 12, 2015 and has 240 pages.

 Other books in this series include Small Plates